Hedge fund manager to lead Norway sovereign fund after $124 billion loss

 Tangen will move back to Norway, where he is perhaps best known for donating a collection of modern art to his home town of Kristiansand, which plans to house it in a converted grain silo.

-Norwegian business magazine Kapital last year estimated Tangen’s net worth to be 5.5 billion Norwegian crowns ($519 million).
+Norwegian business magazine Kapital last year estimated Tangen’s net worth to be 5.5 billion Norwegian crowns (433.4 million pounds).
 He could face the prospect of paying annual wealth taxes of 60-70 million crowns, likely far exceeding the salary from his new position.

 Outgoing CEO Slyngstad earned 6.7 million crowns last year.
 He is stepping down after 12 years on the job, during which the fund’s value rose sharply thanks to rising stock markets and solid income from Norway’s energy sector.